seanc327/autoregistration/README.md

-# Auto-Registration for UC Davis Schedule Builder
+# autoregistration for uc davis schedule builder

 this is a python script that automates class registration on uc davis schedule builder using selenium.
 it requires chromedriver and google chrome to be installed with matching versions.